peterkwkwan/latest_movies_releasing/README.md

 # Latest Movies Releasing

 This app displays the latest movies releasing.

-For retrieving the list of movies, I am calling the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction)
+For retrieving the list of movies, I am calling the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).

+For handling text-input searching feature, I implemented debouncing to prevent unnecessary API calls.

 ## Available Scripts